sojoudian/goRestfulAPI/README.md

 response.

 to validate the delete request hit endpoint : `localhost:8080/api/comment` again with `GET` method, and you shouldn't be able to see comment with ID=7

+## Todo

+create test for the rest of the APIs